nightroman/FarNet/PowerShellFar/README.md

 - `[F1]`

-    If the input line is empty shows this topic.
-Otherwise shows PowerShell help for the current command or its parameter.
+    Shows this topic if the input line is empty.
+    Otherwise shows the current command help.

 *********************************************************************
 ## Background jobs menu